Charlie and the Chocolate Factory: Film

 The book was first made into a feature film as a musical, titled Willy Wonka & the Chocolate Factory (1971), directed by Mel Stuart, produced by David L. Wolper, and starring Gene Wilder as Willy Wonka, character actor Jack Albertson as Grandpa Joe, and Peter Ostrum as Charlie Bucket, with music by Leslie Bricusse and Anthony Newley.
-Dahl was credited for writing the screenplay, but David Seltzer was brought in by Stuart and Wolper to make changes against Dahl's wishes, leaving his original adaptation, in one critic's opinion "scarcely detectable".
+Dahl was credited for writing the screenplay, but David Seltzer was brought in by Stuart and Wolper to make changes against Dahl's wishes, leaving his original adaptation, in one critic's opinion, "scarcely detectable".
 Amongst other things, Dahl was unhappy with the foregrounding of Wonka over Charlie, and disliked the musical score.
 Because of this, Dahl disowned the film.
 The film had an estimated budget of $2.9 million but grossed only $4 million and was considered a box-office disappointment, though it received positive reviews from critics.
-Exponential home video and DVD sales, as well as repeated television airings, resulted in the film's subsequently becoming a cult classic.
+Home video and DVD sales, as well as repeated television airings, resulted in the film subsequently becoming a cult classic.
 Concurrently with the 1971 film, the Quaker Oats Company introduced a line of candies whose marketing uses the book's characters and imagery.

 Warner Bros. and the Dahl estate reached an agreement in 1998 to produce another film version of Charlie and the Chocolate Factory, with the Dahl family receiving total artistic control.
 The project languished in development hell until Tim Burton signed on to direct in 2003.
 The film, titled Charlie and the Chocolate Factory, starred Johnny Depp as Willy Wonka.
 It was released in 2005 to positive reviews and massive box office returns, becoming the eighth-highest-grossing film of the year.

-In October 2016, Variety reported that Warner Bros. has acquired the rights to the Willy Wonka character from the Roald Dahl Estate and would be planning a new film centered around the eccentric character with David Heyman producing.
+In October 2016, Variety reported that Warner Bros. had acquired the rights to the Willy Wonka character from the Roald Dahl Estate and would be planning a new film centered on the eccentric character with David Heyman producing.
 In February 2018, Paul King entered final negotiations to direct the film.
 In May 2021, it was reported that the film would be a musical titled Wonka, with Timothée Chalamet playing a younger version of the titular character in an origin story.
-King was confirmed as director and co-writer along with comedian Simon Farnaby; the film is set for release in December 2023.
+King was confirmed as director and co-writer along with comedian Simon Farnaby; the film was released globally in December 2023.